reflectoring/reflectoring.github.io/_posts/2020-02-15-aws-deploy-docker-image-via-web-console.md

   auto: 0061-cloud
 ---

 Amazon Web Services is a beast.
 It offers so many different cloud services that my natural reaction was to be intimidated.
 But not for long!
-I intend to tame that beast one blog post at a time!
+I intend to tame that beast one blog post at a time until I have a production-grade, continuously deployable system!

 We'll start this series by creating a small win to boost our motivation: we'll deploy a Docker image  using the AWS Management Console.
 In a real-world scenario with multiple images and a more complex setup, we'd want to automate deployments using scripts and the AWS command-line interface.
 But using the web-based Management Console is a good way to get our bearings.